-Haim Watzman’s translations of non-fiction books, and articles on a wide range of subjects by well-known Israeli writers have been published in major academic journals and general periodicals such as The New Yorker and The New York Times.
+My translations of non-fiction books by top Israeli writers and scholars are published by leading trade and university presses.
+Article translations on a wide range of subjects have been appeared in major academic journals and general periodicals such as The New Yorker and The New York Times.

 Haim’s translations of Hebrew short fiction

 “Heirs” by Amos Oz, The New Yorker, Jan.
 22, 2007.